 At the end though, and this is how I want to end this review, it all boils down to love.
 Fabey breaks apart the second half of Romans 12, as well as the words translated as “love” in the Bible, to present an approach to living which only in a very distorted image, matches how many people who call themselves Christian actually live.
 This book is a quick read, and I recommend it as a devotional read or a book to consider using for a small group.

-I received my copy of this book for free through BookLook Bloggers in exchange for reviewing it.
-I was not obligated to write a positive review; the opinions expressed are mine.
+I received my copy of this book for free in exchange for reading and reviewing it.
+The opinions expressed are mine only, and I was not obligated to write a positive review.